edosha/titanic/README.md

 # titanic
-Python scripts for Kaggle titanic challenge
+Python scripts for Kaggle titanic challenge.
+This is also my first github project :)